frontenddogma/web-development-glossary/manuscript/t.md

 : → Digital Rights Management

 Telnet
 : An application protocol used on the Internet or local area network to provide a bidirectional interactive text-oriented communication facility using a virtual terminal connection.
 User data is interspersed in-band with Telnet control information in an 8-bit byte oriented data connection over the Transmission Control Protocol (TCP).
-Telnet was developed in 1969 beginning with RFC 15, extended in RFC 855, and standardized as Internet Engineering Task Force (IETF) Internet Standard STD 8, one of the first Internet standards.
+Telnet was developed in 1969 beginning with RFC&nbsp;15, extended in RFC&nbsp;855, and standardized as Internet Engineering Task Force (IETF) Internet Standard STD 8, one of the first Internet standards.
 The name stands for “teletype network.”&nbsp;[†](#w-telnet)

 Template
 : A static or dynamic file used to create or duplicate other files.